Click here to see Utrust on Facebook

 UCT Purchases Office Space

-TSBA paid out the remaining lease amount of $118,500 rather than provide space for UCT offices.
+TSBA elected to pay the remaining lease amount of $118,500 rather than provide space for UCT offices.
 In 2007, trustees voted unanimously to purchase an office space in Hunt Club between Hendersonville and Gallatin and to employ a Director of Finance and Administration full-time.
 Kristi Coleman became the first full-time employee of UCT.
 The new office facility provided an opportunity for the UCT to collect and display information about the history of the UCT and the people who contributed to its success.
 The UCT held its first trustee meeting in the new facility in October 2007.

 Employee Development and Appreciation Program